response-interop/interface/README.tpl.md

 Implementors desiring a reason phrase are encouraged to add one approriate for the status code, perhaps in their `sendResponse()` logic.

+### Why is _ResponseStruct_ not self-sending?

+The majority of researched projects (9/13) have a `send()` method, or its equivalent, directly on their response objects.
+The remainder place the sending logic somewhere outside the response object itself.

+Earlier versions of Response-Interop defined a _ResponseStruct_ method called `sendResponse()` for sending the response.
+However, private review suggested that a struct-like object ought not to have methods on it.

+Further, private review indicated that separating the sending logic to its own interface would make it easier to provide alternative mechanisms for sending, such as during testing, or when integrating with pre-existing packages and libraries.

+With all that in mind, Response-Interop opts to separate the sending logic to its own interface, _ResponseSenderService_.
+This keeps the _ResponseStruct_ more struct-like, and makes the sending logic independent of any particular _ResponseStruct_ implementation.

 ### Why not put the _ResponseHeadersCollection_ methods directly on the _ResponseStruct_?

 Research revealed that separate header and/or cookie collections are used in 6